melowntech/workshop/tutorials/index.rst

 ###############################
-More case studies and tutorials
+More Case Studies and Tutorials
 ###############################

 Some more VTS case studies and tutorials are provided below.